vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 #### Buggy Roblox Studio fonts

 This is due to an incompatibility with WineD3D.
 Enabling DXVK in the configuration file should solve this issue.

-#### Vulkan/Vulkan.h not found when compiling Vinegar

-Vulkan development tools are required for building Vinegar with splash screen support.
-They're usually installed using a separate package, such as:
-- `vulkan-loader-dev` in Ubuntu.
-- `vulkan-loader-devel` in Fedora.
-- `vulkan-devel` in Arch-based distros.

-> **Note:** If you're using a distribution that doesn't ship the development packages, they may be compiled using the following guide: [Vulkan-Loader Build Instructions](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/BUILD.md#building-on-linux).

 #### Shortcuts for Roblox App/Studio not appearing

 This usually happens with the Vinegar Flatpak.
 The fix is rebooting the system.